-There will be a total of five questions.
+There will be a total of nine questions.
 Question No. 1 will be compulsory and shall contain eight to ten short answer type questions without any internal choice and it shall cover the entire syllabus.
-The remaining four questions will include two questions from each unit.
+The remaining eight questions will include two questions from each unit.
 Candidates will be required to attempt one question from each of the four units.
-They will attempt five questions in all.
+They will attempt five questions in all

-Structure and function of ecosystems; Energy flow and mineral cycling (C,N,P), primary production and decomposition; Structure and function of some Indian ecosystems: terrestrial (forest, grassland) and aquatic (fresh water, marine, eustarine); Major terrestrial biomes, theory of island biogeography, biogeographical zones of India; Mega-centres of biodiversity; Biodiversity hot spots- Global and Indian; Measurement of biodiversity-species diversity; Concept of centre of origin and crop diversity.
+Structure and function of ecosystems; Energy flow and mineral cycling (C,N,P), primary production and decomposition; Structure and function of some Indian ecosystems: terrestrial (forest, grassland) and aquatic (fresh water, marine, estuarine); Major terrestrial biomes, biogeographical zones of India; Mega-centres of biodiversity; Biodiversity hot spots- Global and Indian; Measurement of biodiversity- species diversity; Concept of centre of origin and crop diversity.